jxzhangcc/SNO/README.md

     Corresponding orbital transformation (COT) is also implemented and can be called with a parameter 'COT' or simply 'c'.
 Without any extra parameter, the program computes SNO by default.

+## Related publication
+For an extensive discussion on the chemical implication of SNO and comparison against COT, see doi.org/10.1002/jcc.25762